9 Importing data

 While this chapter is fairly task-oriented, we think that it serves to reinforce two deeper ideas.

-Another package used in this chapter is stringr, and we will use regular expressions extensively as well.
+We also introduce regular expressions.
 Briefly speaking, a regular expression is a sequence of characters that define a pattern which can be used in a kind of search (or search-and-replace) on steroids.
-Regular expressions are very useful when working with data in many contexts.2 The chapters on strings and regular expressions in R for Data Science provide an excellent introduction that complements what we will cover in this chapter.
-We recommend that you refer to that material as you work through this chapter.
+Regular expressions are very useful when working with data in many contexts.2 The chapters on strings and regular expressions in R for Data Science provide excellent introductions that complement material in this chapter.
+We recommend that you refer to those chapters as you work through this chapter.

 Tip